 I swapped in the SwitchDoctor master switch, and all was well.

 SwitchDoctor specializes in Nissan and Infiniti power window switches.
-They offer products to fix your power window problem, as well as troubleshooting and support to their customers (try getting that through Amazon).
+They offer products to fix your power window problem, as well as troubleshooting and support to their customers.

 Their prices are reasonable, and you won’t have to worry about getting some cheap knockoff or refurbished switch from a country you can’t pronounce – Plus, their service is totally personalized!
 While you’re here, here’s a few more popular replacement window switches for Nissan vehicles!